The Layoff Lady

 The words in bold are keywords pulled from relevant job descriptions.

-Remember, here is how the Professional Summary in my target job resume looked:
+Here is the Professional Summary section from my target job resume:

 Proactive learning consultant driven to help organizations succeed.
 Thrives when partnering with leaders and stakeholders to improve performance.
 Able to think strategically and execute tactically while managing multiple projects.
 Committed to constant learning, continuous improvement, and delivering training that drives results.

-Here is the Professional Summary would look for this Lead Learning Consultant role:
+Here is the updated Professional Summary section for my application resume for the Lead Learning Consultant role:

 The sentiment is similar, but now I'm conveying my value add using the employer’s words to describe this position.
 Note the bolded words were pulled directly from the job description.

-Remember, here is how the Relevant Skills section in my target job resume looked:
+Here is the Relevant Skills section from my target job resume:

 Blended Learning, Coaching, Collaboration, Communications, Consulting, Facilitation, Instructional Design, Needs Analysis, Onboarding, Project Management, Relationship Building, Strategy, Video Production

-Here is the Relevant Skills section would look for this Lead Learning Consultant role:
+Here is the updated Relevant Skills section for my application resume for the Lead Learning Consultant role:

 Blended Learning Solutions, Employee Coaching, Collaboration, Communication Skills, Consulting, Facilitation, Curriculum Design, New Hire Onboarding, Project Management, Relationship Building, Strategy, Talent Management Programs